40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH27 -- directory.md

   + rename a directory

 ## CH27-1 -- list all directories and folders of a directory
+### `ls`
+`ls` built-in command will list directories and folders of a directory

 ### `find`
-`find` built-in command can find directories and folders of a directory.
+`find` built-in command can find directories and folders of a directory with more filters compared with `ls`.

 ### `tree`
 `tree` command can graph all directories and folders of current working directory